 - In 1887, he started a Brahmo Mandir at Rajahmundry.

-- Veeresalingam was one of the first few members of the Indian National Congress who attended the party’s maiden meeting in 1885.
+- Veeresalingam was one of the first few to attend the maiden session of the Indian National Congress in 1885.

 - In 1893, the government of India conferred the title ‘Rao Bahadur’ on him.

 - He passed away on 27th May, 1919 aged 71.

 - Brahma Vivaham (play)

 - Gopala Satakamu